awsdocs/amazon-athena-user-guide/doc_source/engine-versions-changing.md

    The **Query engine update status** for the workgroup shows **Manually set**\.

-## Specifying the Engine Version When You Create a Workgroup<a name="engine-versions-changing-specifying-the-engine-version-when-you-create-a-workgroup"></a>
+## Specifying the engine version when you create a workgroup<a name="engine-versions-changing-specifying-the-engine-version-when-you-create-a-workgroup"></a>

 When you create a workgroup, you can specify the engine version that the workgroup uses or let Athena decide when to upgrade the workgroup\.
 If a new engine version is available, a best practice is to create a workgroup to test the new engine before you upgrade your other workgroups\.
 To specify the engine version for a workgroup, you must have the `athena:ListEngineVersions` permission on the workgroup\.
-For IAM policy examples, see [Workgroup Example Policies](example-policies-workgroup.md)\.
+For IAM policy examples, see [Workgroup example policies](example-policies-workgroup.md)\.

 **To specify the engine version when you create a workgroup**